 A theme being used as a parent theme won’t be active on your site, but without it, the child theme will break.

-WordPress will inform you if the active theme is a child theme in the Themes screen:
+WordPress will inform you if the active theme is a child theme in the Themes screen.
+Alternatively, you can inspect your site with our WordPress theme detector tool to determine whether your site is using a child theme.

 Before you delete an inactive theme in your site, check the active theme: is it using a parent theme?
 If so, don’t delete that theme!